microsoft/language-server-protocol/_specifications/specification-3-16.md

 		*/
 		fileOperations?: {
 			/**
-			* The server is interested in didCreateFiles notifications.
+			* The server is interested in receiving didCreateFiles notifications.
 			*/
 			didCreate?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in willCreateFiles requests.
+			* The server is interested in receiving willCreateFiles requests.
 			*/
 			willCreate?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in didRenameFiles notifications.
+			* The server is interested in receiving didRenameFiles notifications.
 			*/
 			didRename?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in willRenameFiles requests.
+			* The server is interested in receiving willRenameFiles requests.
 			*/
 			willRename?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in didDeleteFiles file notifications.
+			* The server is interested in receiving didDeleteFiles file notifications.
 			*/
 			didDelete?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in willDeleteFiles file requests.
+			* The server is interested in receiving willDeleteFiles file requests.
 			*/
 			willDelete?: FileOperationRegistrationOptions;
 		}